Yeeeter30/OptimizedDiscord/readme.md

+Optimized Discord Version Notice

-Basically Optimizing discord current latest stable version is:
+The current latest stable version of Discord Optimized is:

-Discord_v284.14 - Stable(284014)

-I have no Contact information currently so please be patient Discord if you eould like too contact me but for now have fun using Discord Optimized!
+Discord v284.14 – Stable (284014)

+At the moment, I do not have any contact information available.
+Please be patient, Discord, if you wish to reach out.
+In the meantime, enjoy using the optimized version of Discord!